ceeblockchain/sharing-is-caring-123/information.md

 # One-sentence description

-The platform for sharing lab research and medical data to accelerate work on vaccine and improve knowledge on COVID-19.
+SCI-CHAIN: The blockchain platform for sharing lab research and medical data to accelerate work on vaccine and improve knowledge on COVID-19

 # What does our product solve